pypa/packaging.python.org/source/deployment.rst

 1. pip provides local caching options,
 2. devpi provides higher-level caching option, potentially shared amongst many users or machines, and
-3. bandersnatch provides a local complete mirror of all packages on PyPI.
+3. bandersnatch provides a local complete mirror of all PyPI distributions.

 Caching with pip
 ----------------

-pip provides a number of facilities for speeding up installation by using local cached copies of packages:
+pip provides a number of facilities for speeding up installation by using local cached copies of distributions:

 1. `Fast & local installs
    <https://pip.pypa.io/en/latest/user_guide.html#fast-local-installs>`_ by